forta-network/starter-kits/alert-combiner-py/README.md

 - money laundering (e.g. sending funds to tornado cash)

 As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address) and emits a cricial alert when
-- each alert is converted into an anomaly score
+- each alert emits an anomaly score
 - anomaly scores are combined (multiplied) across all stages for a common cluster (a set of addresses clustered by the cluster entity bot)
 - thresholds on the number of total alerts (3) and anomaly score
 - is not part of FP mitigation alert